saich9424/SOEN-691-PROJECT/README.md

     | MSE | 1.9775173811589584 | 1.5730432649421549 |
     | Runtime | 930000 ms | 768000 ms |

+## IV.
+Discussion
 ### Conclusion
   - The RMSE, MEA, and MSE of content-based is higher than the collaborative.
 The ALS based filtering technique better predicts the rating.
   - Restaurant ratings are diverse in content-based recommender.
-  - Content-based recommended the restaurants that have high review count whereas collaborative recommendations tend to have higher ratings and lower review count.
+  - Content-based recommended restaurants that have high review count whereas collaborative recommendations tend to have higher ratings and lower review count.
-  - Collaborative Filtering algorithm has the limitations of Cold-start problem where a recommender does not have adequate information about a user or an item to make relevant predictions.
+  - Collaborative Filtering algorithm has the limitations of the Cold-start problem where a recommender does not have adequate information about a user or an item to make relevant predictions.
 Data Sparsity Is the problem that occurs as a result of a lack of information.

-## IV.
-Discussion

 ### Limitations

-* As API gives the large data around 400 gb, it is difficult to extract and process.
+* As API gives the large data around 400 GB, it is difficult to extract and process.
 * There are limited hardware resources to process and filter large data.

 ### Future Work

 * Going ahead, we can build Hybrid recommender systems.
 The best approach would be to use a combination of different approaches.
-Mix of collaborative and content-based filtering.
-Some of it will depend on preferences of the users and some on item features.
+A mix of collaborative and content-based filtering.
+Some of it will depend on the preferences of the users and some on item features.
-* We can implement recommender systems with various algorithms such as SVD++,Bayesian Personalized Ranking (BPR) and deep learning algorithms.
+* We can implement recommender systems with various algorithms such as SVD++, Bayesian Personalized Ranking (BPR) and deep learning algorithms.

 ## V. References